zrobertson466920/zrobertson466920.github.io/_posts/2025-7-7-ScalingReliability.md

 $$I_{\mathrm{TVD}}(X;Y)=\tfrac12\!\sum_{i,j}P_{X}(i) P_{Y}(j)\,\bigl|\tfrac{P_{XY}(i,j)}{P_X(i)P_Y(j)}-1\bigr|$$

-This has a maximum value of 0.5, so I multiply by 2 to put it on a 0-1 scale where 1 means perfect agreement.
 Unlike Cohen's kappa, this approach avoids quirky "expected agreement" assumptions and stays firmly grounded in information theory.
 In fact, it has a mathematically concise interpretation.
-The TVD-MI score is the accuracy a perfect classifier would be able to achieve when tasked with classifying whether a given pair of labels came from the paired annotations for a given item (to be classified) or randomly paired annotations from independently sampled items at random.
+The TVD-MI score is the accuracy (over chance) a perfect classifier would be able to achieve when tasked with classifying whether a given pair of labels came from the paired annotations for a given item (to be classified) or randomly paired annotations from independently sampled items at random.
+We can then define **reliability** as the gain in accuracy of the classifier achievable based on the mutual information the annotators share rescaled by multiplying by adding one and then dividing by two.

 #### What the Results Reveal